Van Rysel winter cycling Endurance jacket review: Cold weather cycling performance way beyond its price point

 best for…

 Long, steady miles in cool to cold conditions, efforts in very cold conditions, commuting/winter bike-packing adventures.
-Those who feel the cold will also be able to use this jacket for higher tempo rides, but if you run hot you’ll want something lighter for hard rides.
+Those who feel the cold will also be able to use this jacket for higher tempo rides, but if you run hot you’ll want something lighter for hard rides, such as the Le Col thermal insulated jacket.

 First impressions

 I was pleasantly surprised at just how high quality this jacket felt out of the box.
-In fact, it had a similar feeling to my MAAP Apex jacket – purchased a couple of seasons ago and still performing like its brand new.
-That bodes well for the Van Rysel.
+In fact, it had a similar feeling to my MAAP Apex jacket which costs a lot more.
 Sure, you can see where things have been scaled back a touch to meet that more wallet-friendly price point.
 The waffle thermal inner lining for example, is only on the upper section of the torso and one part of the sleeves on the Van Rysel compared to all the way through the inside of the MAAP.
 And you haven’t got those little extras like a two-way zip for on-the-go ventilation.
 Or taped zips on the pockets to protect your stuff if you get stuck in a downpour.

-I got an XS in this jacket (for reference I’m usually around a UK size 6 for tops and jackets) and I’d say it’s fairly true to size – though perhaps not as much of a ‘performance’ fit as the higher end brands.
+I got an XS in this jacket (for reference I’m usually around a UK size 6 for tops and jackets).
+I’d say it’s fairly true to size, though perhaps not as much of a ‘performance’ fit as the higher end brands.
 There’s enough stretch that you can comfortably layer up with a long sleeved base layer (or two) if you need to, but it’s still close-fitting enough that the jacket isn’t going to be flapping around in the breeze.
-The sleeves are a good length too – I have strangely long arms compared to my torso (it’s like my limbs didn’t get the memo that I’m only 5ft 4!) and the sleeves are still long enough in the size XS that they cover half of my hands, making it easy to tuck them into winter gloves and keep the chill at bay.
+The sleeves are a good length too.
+I have strangely long arms compared to my torso and the sleeves are still long enough in the size XS that they cover half of my hands, making it easy to tuck them into winter gloves and keep the chill at bay.

 Overall, the Van Rysel Endurance winter cycling jacket fits nicely and again, gives it a look that is far more premium than its price tag.
-But the tailoring isn’t as precise as my MAAP Apex jacket – in my husband’s words ‘the Van Rysel fits nicely, but the MAAP fits like it was custom made for you’.
-And I guess that’s where the more premium brands are spending your pennies – a little more time with fit models to get precise seam placements.
+But the tailoring isn’t as precise as my MAAP Apex jacket, and I guess that’s the difference between more premium brands who perhaps spend a little more time with fit models to get precise seam placements.
 You can see in the photograph below, there are a few areas on the Van Rysel, particularly around the shoulders and the waist, where the fabric is bunching up a bit.
-But if I hadn’t been spoiled by my MAAP cycling jacket, it would be hard to find much to complain about with the Van Rysel – bar one small thing, that I’ll come onto later…

 Pockets galore